 After his collegiate basketball eligibility expired, Jim attended law school at UND.
 Before earning his law degree with distinction, Jim served as the editor-in-chief of the North Dakota Law Review and as the president of the Student Trial Lawyers Association.
 He also competed on the moot court team.
 In recognition of his oral advocacy skills, Jim was elected to the Order of Barristers.
 After law school, Jim served as a law clerk to the Honorable Dale V. Sandstrom of the North Dakota Supreme Court.

 In addition to helping injured people, Jim takes great pride in his community.
 He has served in numerous capacities in various community organizations.
 Currently, he and his firm are involved with EndDD, a program presented to local high schools in an effort to reduce distracted driving.
-Jim serves as an executive board member of the North Dakota Association for Justice, as the chairperson of North Dakota’s Pattern Jury Instruction Commission, as a member of the West Fargo High School Hall of Fame Committee, and as the vice-president on his church’s council.
+Jim serves as an executive board member of the North Dakota Association for Justice, as a past chairperson of North Dakota’s Pattern Jury Instruction Commission, as the current chairperson of the North Dakota Federal Practice Committee, as a member of the West Fargo High School Hall of Fame Committee, as the vice-president of his church’s council, and as the president of his church’s foundation.
 He also coaches youth sports and serves as an assistant varsity boys’ basketball coach for Kindred High School.
 In recognition of his volunteer efforts with the Kindred basketball team, Jim earned a Community Service Award in 2021 from the State Bar Association of North Dakota.

 In his free time, Jim enjoys outdoor activities, reading, and spending time with family and friends.
 Jim, his wife, and their three children live near Kindred, North Dakota.